scikit-multiflow/scikit-multiflow.github.io/index.md

 `scikit-multiflow` is implemented in Python given its increasing popularity in the Machine Learning community.
 It complements `scikit-learn`, whose primary focus is batch learning, expanding the set of Machine Learning tools on this platform.
 In its current state, `scikit-multiflow` contains stream generators, stream learning methods for multi-output/multi-target, change detectors and evaluation methods.

-`scikit-multiflow` is developed by the [University of Waikato](https://www.waikato.ac.nz/), [Télécom ParisTech](https://www.telecom-paristech.fr/eng), the [École Polytechnique](https://www.polytechnique.edu/en) and the open source community.
+`scikit-multiflow` is developed by [Télécom ParisTech](https://www.telecom-paristech.fr/eng), the [École Polytechnique](https://www.polytechnique.edu/en), the [University of Waikato](https://www.waikato.ac.nz/), and the open source community.

 {% include feature_row %}